lichman0405/chemvcs/examples/hpc-workflow/README.md

 # HPC Workflow Example

-This example demonstrates a complete computational chemistry workflow using ChemVCS M6 HPC integration.
+This example demonstrates a complete computational chemistry workflow using ChemVCS M6 HPC integration (All Phases Complete).

 ## Overview